Pre-employment Testing - employee selection tests

 These are of three types:

-i) Mental Tests: These measure the overall intellectual ability or the intelligence quotient (I.Q.) of a person and enable us to know whether he has the mental capacity to deal with new problems.
-These determine an employee’s fluency in language, memory, interaction, reasoning, speed of perception, and spatial visualisation.
+Mental Tests: These measure the overall intellectual ability or the intelligence quotient (I.Q.) of a person and enable us to know whether he has the mental capacity to deal with new problems.
+These determine an employee’s fluency in language, memory, interaction, reasoning, speed of perception, and spatial visualization.

 c) Personality Tests

 These discover clues to an individual’s value system, his emotional reactions, maturity and his characteristic mood.
 The tests help in assessing a person’s motivation, his ability to adjust himself to the stresses of everyday life and his capacity for interpersonal relations and for projecting an impressive image of himself.
 They are expressed in terms of the relative significance of such traits of a person as self-confidence, ambition, tact, emotional control, optimism, decisiveness, sociability, conformity, objectivity, patience, fear, distrust, initiative, judgement, dominance, impulsiveness, sympathy, integrity, and stability.
 These tests are given to predict potential performance and success for supervisory or managerial jobs.
 The personality tests are basically of three types:

 Objective Tests: These measure neurotic tendencies, self-sufficiency, dominance, submission and self-confidence.

 Projective Tests: In these tests, a candidate is asked to project his own interpretation onto certain standard stimuli.
 The way in which he responds to these stimuli depends on his own values, motives and personality.